Leaf-Agriculture/docs/docs/operations_endpoints.md

 }
 ```

-After few minutes, you can consult the result of Leaf processing over this file by
+After a few minutes, you can consult the result of Leaf processing over this file by
 performing GET consults in this.